KonradKaralus/ESP32-MIDI/esp-front-egui/GUI.md

 Due to the dynamic length of the tempolist command, the current length of the Bluetooth buffer on the ESP32 is 134 bytes (4\*32 + 6), which allows for a maximum of 32 tempos in the tempo list

 >[!IMPORTANT]
+> Note that Preset-Up (up) and Preset-Down (down) will only work if you set your HX-Device to use FS-4 and FS-5 to act as Preset-Up and Preset-Down respectively.

+>[!IMPORTANT]
 > 0xFF is currently reserved for the command, that iterates the tempolist, thus PC127 is not a valid command